Wild Ones Young Savers Issue 2

 Scroll for more >

-Monthly interest, payable at the end of each month, will be added to your account.
+Interest, payable at the end of each month, will be added to your account.

 Can the Melton Building Society change the interest rate?

 The interest rate is variable, which means we reserve the right to change them to reflect market conditions, to comply with legal or regulatory guidelines and to protect the long-term future of the Society.
+We will give you fourteen days’ notice before any change that would disadvantage you.

 For full details please read our Terms and Conditions.